Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 ![Plots_simple](https://user-images.githubusercontent.com/97886286/150672678-7e51b079-7291-4dec-98ec-f6015451ded3.jpeg)

-Looking at the results, the mean is found to be closer to reality (mean = 4 and s.d. = 0.086) when adjusting by Y. However, comparing the unadjusted model and the models adjusted for at least one covariate, the latter provide more accurate estimates.
+Looking at the results, the mean is found to be closer to reality (mean = 4 and s.d. = 0.086) when adjusting by Y. However, comparing the unadjusted model and the models adjusted for at least one covariate, the latter provide more accurate estimates because it blocks the backdoor path (W -> Y -> X).
+This example is consistent with what has been published in other causal inference articles, in fact, a similar example appears in the documentation of R stored in CRAN (https://cran.r-project.org/web/packages/ggdag/vignettes/intro-to-dags.html)

-$ Añadir justificación

 # 4. Changing parameters